MicrosoftDocs/SupportArticles-docs/Teams/direct-routing/sip-options-tls-certificate-issues.md

 ## Overview of the SIP options process

-1. The SBC send a TLS connection request with a TLS certificate to the SIP Proxy  FQDN (for example, sip.pstnhub.microsoft.com).
+1. The SBC sends a TLS connection request with a TLS certificate to the SIP Proxy fully qualified domain name (FQDN) (for example, sip.pstnhub.microsoft.com).

 2. The SIP Proxy checks the connection request.